v0.1.0 - Early Access

 Ship your first site

 Publishing will claim the name if it is still free.
+Add a .latticeignore file if you want to keep build artifacts or private files out of the published site.
 Later, app updates are one command away.

 Live on the